 It’s Monday.
 A new week.
 New tasks.
 New burdens.
 New mercies.
-And podcast listener Fabian writes in to ask, “Dear Pastor John, this phrase — ‘God will never give us more than what we can handle’ — is often used when someone is facing life challenges, sufferings, and trials.
+Podcast listener Fabian writes in to ask, “Dear Pastor John, this phrase ‘God will never give us more than what we can handle,’ is often used when someone is facing life challenges, suffering, and trials.
 Based on the Bible, is this phrase biblically correct?”

-Whether that statement — “God will never give us more than we can handle” — is biblically correct depends on what we mean by “we” and “handle.”
+Whether that statement — “God will never give us more than what we can handle” — is biblically correct depends on what we mean by we and handle.

-And “handle.”
-What does “handle” mean?
-Does “handle” mean you never collapse under it?
+What does handle mean?
+Does handle mean you never collapse under it?
 Does it mean you never fail in any task?
 Does it mean you never mess up?
 Does it mean you never fail to get a B+ on every one of life’s tests?
-Or does “handle” mean you never fail so that you never recover or repent or restore reconciliation and that you are finally lost because you failed?
-Which does “handle” mean?

-So, to answer all of that and give my answer to the question, let’s just look at the key texts that I think he probably has in mind.
-First Corinthians 10:13, “no temptation” — or “test” since it is the same word in Greek — “no test has overtaken you that is not common to man.
-God is faithful, and he will not let you be tempted [tested] beyond your ability” — or beyond what you are able — “but with the temptation he will also provide the way of escape, that you may be able to endure it.”
+To answer all of that and to give my answer to the question, let’s just look at the key texts that I think he probably has in mind.
+1 Corinthians 10:13: “No temptation” — or test, since it is the same word in Greek — “has overtaken you that is not common to man.
+God is faithful, and he will not let you be tempted [tested] beyond your ability [beyond what you are able], but with the temptation he will also provide the way of escape, that you may be able to endure it.”

 “God will never give his people trials in which he will not sustain them and bring them through to everlasting glory.”

-- Luke 22:31–32, “Simon, Simon,” Jesus says to Peter, “behold, Satan demanded to have you, that he might sift you like wheat” — get your faith out of you.
-“But I have prayed for you that your faith may not fail.
+- Luke 22:31–32: “Simon, Simon,” Jesus says to Peter, “behold, Satan demanded to have you, that he might sift you like wheat [or, get your faith out of you], but I have prayed for you that your faith may not fail.
 And when you have turned again, strengthen your brothers.”
-I prayed for you.
+In other words, I prayed for you.
 Yes, you are going to deny me tonight, but I am bringing you back.
-You are going to get an F on this test tonight, and I am going to make you pass your life test.
+You are going to get an F on this test tonight, and I am going to make you pass your life-test.